 chmod go-w /etc/stunnel/*

-Now configure Firefox to use the proxy as follows:
+Next, configure Firefox to use the NeoTunnel proxy.

 Now all your web requests from Firefox will go through our SSL secured proxy and the results will be returned to you via the SSL secured channel.